Cataract surgery - Toric and non toric implants Monofocal, premiumextended depth of focus (EDOF), diffractive, Trifocal Refractive lens exchange

 Overview

-Professor Dan Lindfield is a Consultant Ophthalmologist and Cataract and Glaucoma Surgeon, recognised internationally for his expertise in advanced cataract surgery and comprehensive glaucoma care.
+Professor Dan Lindfield is a Consultant Ophthalmologist and Cataract and Glaucoma Surgeon, recognised internationally for his expertise in advanced cataract surgery and glaucoma.

 He works as an NHS consultant at Royal Surrey County Hospital in Guildford and leads private practices in Farnham, providing consultant-led assessment, surgery, and long-term care for patients across Surrey, Hampshire, and surrounding regions.